-Originally from Boston, I’ve been living and working in Spain for more than 12 years.
+Originally from Boston, I’ve been living and working in Spain for more 14 years.
 In August 2006 I decided to leave behind my life in Boston and take a chance over in sunny Spain with nothing more than determination, a sense of adventure and two big suitcases.

-12+ years later I like to think I’m pretty established: I have a Spanish husband, full time job that’s 50/50 Spanish/English, two Spanglish kids, recent home (apartment) owner, and I apparently talk in Spanish sometimes in my sleep which is as good of a sign as any of cultural immersion.
+14 years later I like to think I’m pretty established: I have a Spanish husband, full time job that’s 50/50 Spanish/English, two Spanglish kids, apartment (1 rented, 1 owned), and I apparently talk in Spanish sometimes in my sleep which is as good of a sign as any of cultural immersion.

 Currently I work as a Program Director in Executive Education at IESE Business School (where I also did my MBA back in 2010).
 Prior to that I’ve had experience in FMCG Brand Marketing and Customer/User Experience Research and Design.